hhariri/hhariri.github.io/_posts/2022-01-03-applying-for-developer-advocacy.md

 <br/>
 Note however that while community presence is important, it's not critical.
-When I joined JetBrains, I had somewhat of a presence in the .NET community (I came from Delphi and had a larger presence there).
+When I joined JetBrains, I had somewhat of a presence in the .NET community (I'd spent many years in the Delphi community).
 I gradually worked on this.
 I then moved to Kotlin (after a brief stint with JavaScript) and built up my name in the Java community.
 Building your name is something that will be part of your job.

 <br/>